Mstager/Purple_Martin_scripts/README.md

 #### Body composition analyses

-10) QMR.r \
+10) **QMR.r** \
-    R script for conducting body composition analyses using Quantititave Magnetic Resonance data from carcasses
+    R script for conducting body composition analyses using Quantititave Magnetic Resonance data from carcasses \

 ### Scout arrival

-11) Scout_arrivals directory:
+11) Scout_arrivals directory: \
+	11a) **Scout_arrival.r** \
-	11a) Analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data.
+		Analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data and plots for Figures 2a, 2b, and S2. \
-	11b) Redacted data (without observer names) is provided for each of the 10 focal states from 1998 through 2024 in the Scout_arrivals folder.
+	11b) Scout arrival data for each of the 10 focal states from 1998 through 2024 in .csv format (redacted: without observer names).
 Data can also be obtained directly from https://www.purplemartin.org/research/8/scout-arrival-study/.